florinsalasan/AdventOfCode/README.md

 # My Advent of Code solutions

-I wrote the solutions for 2023 up to day 21 in python, I'm panning on using a different language for 2024.
+I wrote the solutions for 2023 up to day 21 in python, I'm panning on using ocaml for 2024.

 ### How to use